Tolu Smith

-Galen Edward Mitchell "Tolu" Smith III (born July 26, 2000) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA), on a two-way contract with the Motor City Cruise of the NBA G League.
+Galen Edward Mitchell "Tolu" Smith III (born July 26, 2000) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the Western Kentucky Hilltoppers and Mississippi State Bulldogs.

 High school career

 Smith was raised in Bay St. Louis, Mississippi, and played basketball at Bay High School.
 He moved with his family to Hawaii in 2017 and enrolled at Kahuku High & Intermediate School in Kahuku for his senior season.
 He was selected as the Honolulu Star-Advertiser All-State player of the year in 2018.

 College career

 Smith played his freshman season for the Western Kentucky Hilltoppers and averaged 3.3 points and 2.6 rebounds per game.
 He elected to transfer at the end of the season to join his home state Mississippi State Bulldogs.
 Smith sat out the 2019–20 season due to National Collegiate Athletic Association (NCAA) transfer rules.

 Smith appeared in 30 games during his sophomore season but only started 20 during his junior season as he battled multiple injuries.
 He returned to full health for his senior season in 2022–23 and started all 34 games.
 Smith averaged 15.7 points with a league-leading 57.2% field goal percentage to earn first-team All-Southeastern Conference (SEC) honors.
 He declared for the 2023 NBA draft but returned to Mississippi State for his fifth year of collegiate eligibility.
 Smith averaged 15 points and 8 rebounds per game during the 2023–24 season and was named to the All-SEC first-team.